 Always craving a checkered flag, the Teague, AKA, the King of the Beach joined other racing circuits, including Formula One.
 It was that unhealthy addiction to going fast that pushed him to try and top 177 mph on this day in 1959.
 His goal?
 To break the closed course speed record at Daytona International Speedway.
 His weapon of choice for the mission?
 A reconfigured Indy car known as a Sumar Special Streamliner.
 At about 140 mph Teague spun out, causing the car to roll and eject him.
-The career and life of one of the mid century auto racing greats ended in horrible fashion.
+Just like that the life of one of the mid-century auto racing greats ended in horrific fashion.

 His feats would later be recognized after being posthumously inducted into several hall of fames.
 This included the National Motorsports Press Association’s Hall of Fame.
 Perhaps his greatest claim to afterlife fame is as the inspiration for Doc Hudson in the “Cars” film franchise.